 The five-day Mountaineering Development Series course sets you up perfectly for climbing bigger glaciated peaks.
 Individuals will spend the first two days learning extremely vital skills such as the different types of winter anchors and proper crevasse rescue for yourself as well as your team.
 The third day will focus on climbing, multi-pitch systems and transitions.
-Day four and five will involve learning proper camp craft on an overnight in the backcountry, and climbing a classic mountaineering route in Rocky Mountain National Park.
+Day four – you take the lead!
+You’ll be mock-leading while your guide coaches and provides feedback.
+On day five, we’ll climb a classic mountaineering route in Rocky Mountain National Park!

 Day 1: Winter Anchors – Learn to build different types of winter anchors – from pickets in the snow, to cams in rock and screws in ice, this course teaches you to construct effective anchoring systems.

 Day 2: Crevasse Rescue – This is a mandatory skill to have if you spend any time in glaciated terrain.
 Learn how to pull yourself and your team out of a crevasse in case of an accident.

 Day 3: Climbing day & multi-pitch systems – We’ve spent two days out in the field working on skills, now it is time to get some climbing under our belt.
 We’ll climb a route conducive to the conditions and work on multi-pitch systems/transitions.

 Day 4: You’ve learned how to place protection, avoid crevasses and follow multi-pitch climbs – now it’s your turn to take the sharp end.
 You’ll be mock leading (with protection from above) your own pitch and receive coaching and feedback from your instructor.